Masterpiece 34cm Chenrezig Statue

 Our masterpiece Chenrezig statue is inseparable from Avalokitesvara the “Bodhisattva of Compassion”.
 As Buddhism evolved out of India, iconic Buddhist figures met with different interpretations.
 As a result, when Buddhism was embraced in Tibet Avalokitesvara became Chenrezig.

 Although Avalokitesvara is also depicted with 1000 arms and eleven heads, this is not always the case.
 In fact, the Chenrezig statues that our Nepali artisans make for the Tibetan monasteries commonly have four arms and single head.
 However, Chenrezig is still able to hear and see the cries and suffering of sentient life.
 Additionally, his four arms will greatly speed up progress and end the cycle of samsara for suffering beings.

 Chenrezig Statue Features

-In his right hand he holds the mala beads at shoulder level.
-Chenrezig is eternally repeating his mantra and encourages the same dedicated practice from all devotees.
-Additionally, he is holding the lotus flower in his right hand which symbolizes the transcendence of the murkiness of samsara.
+In his upper right hand he holds the mala beads at shoulder level.
+Chenrezig is eternally repeating his mantra “Om Mani Padme Hum” and encourages the same dedicated practice from all devotees.
+Additionally, he is holding the lotus flower in his upper left hand which symbolizes the transcendence of the murkiness of samsara.
 Like the lotus flower, devotees are encouraged to rise out of the sea of suffering and blossom in the pure air.
-Indeed, Nirvana is the reward of unshakable dedication to meditation and the “Ariya Magga” – noble path.
+Click here to learn more about the symbolism of Avalokitesvara statues.